Direct Line magazine

 How carbon monoxide detectors work

-Each detector can work differently, but they’re all designed to monitor the level of carbon monoxide in a room, and then produce an audible alarm if they exceed certain levels.
+Each detector can work differently, but they’re all designed to monitor the level of carbon monoxide in a room, and then produce an audible alarm if certain levels are exceeded.

 Safety.com outlines the main types of carbon monoxide sensors available.